hashicorp/consul/website/source/docs/agent/http.html.markdown

 possible that the timeout was reached, or that there was an idempotent write that does not affect the result.

+## Consistency Modes

+Most of the read query endpoints support multiple levels of consistency.
+These are to provide a tuning knob that clients can be used to find a happy medium that best matches their needs.

+The three read modes are:

+* default - If not specified, this mode is used.
+It is strongly consistent in almost all cases.
+However, there is a small window in which an new leader may be elected, and the old leader may service stale values.
+The trade off is fast reads, but potentially stale values.
+This condition is hard to trigger, and most clients should not need to worry about the stale read.
+  This only applies to reads, and a split-brain is not possible on writes.

+* consistent - This mode is strongly consistent without caveats.
+It requires that a leader verify with a quorum of peers that it is still leader.
+This introduces an additional round-trip to all server nodes.
+The trade off is always consistent reads, but increased latency due to an extra round trip.
+  Most clients should not use this unless they cannot tolerate a stale read.

+* stale - This mode allows any server to service the read, regardless of if it is the leader.
+This means reads can be arbitrarily stale, but are generally within 50 milliseconds of the leader.
+The trade off is very fast and scalable reads but values will be stale.
+This mode allows reads without a leader, meaning a cluster that is unavailable will still be able to respond.

+To switch these modes, either the "?stale" or "?consistent" query parameters are provided.
+It is an error to provide both.

+To support bounding how stale data is, there is an "X-Consul-LastContact" which is the last time a server was contacted by the leader node in milliseconds.
+The "X-Consul-KnownLeader" also indicates if there is a known leader.
+These can be used to gauage if a stale read should be used.

 ## KV